artlogic/nabs/README.md

 * Support for watching files/folders and kicking off tasks (nodemon, onchange).
 Use $watch.
 * Support for parallel tasks (parallelshell).
 Use $parallel.
 * Reusable actions?
+* Look for dependency problems.
+These problem are always caused by manual dependencies, and can be fixed manually as well.
+It might be helpful to identify problems.
+Things I can find:
+  * Dependency loops.
+If a dependency is a child of itself, there's s loop.
+Relatively easy.
+  * Problems with auto-generated dependencies.
+An auto-generated dependency can interact with a manual dependency in such a way that a dependency is run twice unnecessarily.

 ## References/inspiration